University of Iowa Children's Hospital: New facilities

 In the fall of 2012, a project began to create a new University of Iowa Children's Hospital.
 The hospital is located to the west of the original at the site of a former parking structure for University Hospital, overlooking Kinnick Stadium, and is also connected to the hospital and new parking structure.
 The target completion date for the project was initially set for March 2016, but delays meant that the new facility did not receive its first patients until February 2017; seven of the 14 floors opened at that time while construction on other floors was nearing completion.

 The project was estimated to cost approximately $292 million – none of which was funded by tax dollars, however, it ended up being closer to $360 million.
 The funding was achieved through bonds, patient revenue, and private gifts.

 The building is 480,000 square feet of new construction as well as 56,250 square feet of renovated existing space.
 It contains 14 floors (12 above ground, two below ground).
 Those 14 floors include a total of 134 beds for patients, those being for Pediatric care, Neonatal, Medical/Surgical Units, Operating Rooms, Infusion/Dialysis Center and finally the Pediatric Cancer Center.
 The two lower-level floors are where Radiology and Procedure Suites are located.

 Recognition

 In the 2025-2026 U.S. News & World Report rankings, the hospital was ranked as the top children's hospital in Iowa and #12 in the Midwest.
 The hospital was recognized as one of the top 50 hospitals in six different specialty areas as well.

+The Wave

+At the end of the first quarter of every home Iowa Football game, fans, coaches, and players across the street at Kinnick Stadium pause before the next quarter and wave to the pediatric patients at the hospital.
+Beginning in 2017, the tradition is now referred to as, "The Wave".